 - Greatest Hits Album: A whole bunch of them over the years, through most are out-of-print.
 The more recent ones have had the band try to avoid too much overlap by including lesser-known songs and live versions.

 - I Am the Band: Andrew Latimer, also Face of the Band

 - Don't forget Colin Bass, who's been the band's bassist and vocalist since 1979 and a part of the creative force of the band.

-- Meaningful Name: The Single Factor refers to Andrew Latimer being the only remaining band member at the time.
+- Meaningful Name: The Single Factor refers to Andrew Latimer being the only band member left at the time.

-- Tick Tock Tune: "Metrognome", which, after the metronome section, then segues into a complex meter.
+- Tick Tock Tune: "Metrognome", which segues into a complex meter after the metronome section.

-- Uncommon Time: It's prog.
-Were you really expecting something else?
+- Uncommon Time: Duh.
+It's prog.
+Did you really expect something else?